gopinath-langote/1build/paper.md

 With its active community of developers, timely announcement of the updates and releases on [Twitter](https://twitter.com/GopinathLangote) and with its easy contibuting guide,  it is used by many undergraduate and graduate students around the world.

+# Ongoing Research Projects using 1build

+1build is being used in the project `Reducing Impact Of OS Jitter On Single Threaded Applications`.
+The project uses `1build` to setup project environment which helps to train, test and validate the regression model on different platforms and similar platforms with different underlying hardware architecture.
+The project can be found at private repository[@osjitter].

 # Acknowledgements

 I acknowledge `JetBrains 1Password` for supporting the project as the official sponsor and the efforts of the official contributors of `1build`.